 Presented to the filmmaker(s) of the Festival audience’s choice of best eligible short of any genre (30 min or less) of the entire Official Selection.

-Miami Film Festival’s annual Florida film school competition.
-The purpose of CinemaSlam is to foster excellence in student filmmaking and expose students to the value of film festivals in connecting their work with public audiences and industry professionals.
-One $1,000 grand prize, along with other honors and recognitions, will be awarded to select CinemaSlam finalists.
+CinemaSlam is Miami Film Festival’s annual Florida film school competition.
+The purpose of CinemaSlam is to foster excellence in student filmmaking and expose students to the value of film festivals in connecting with public audiences and industry professionals.
+One $1,000 grand prize, along with other recognitions, will be awarded to select Cinemaslam finalists during the 2024 season.

 Special Presentation